 The Rijksmuseum's award-winning website has undergone a complete metamorphosis in 2020.
 Together with design agency Fabrique and the digital team of the Amsterdam museum, we have brought the collection to life online.
 How?
 By focusing on the many stories that lie behind the artworks.
-We created an innovative storytelling platform linked to an extremely large image and a specific customer journey for each target group.
+We created an innovative storytelling platform linked to very large imagery and a specific customer journey for each target group.
 In this way we invite the visitor to scroll endlessly through the website.
 In other words: the new Rijksmuseum site is the Netflix for art.
-From now on you can enjoy a wonderful evening of 'art bing' at rijksmuseum.nl!
+From now on you can enjoy a wonderful evening of 'art binge' at rijksmuseum.nl!

 The biggest innovation on rijksmuseum.nl is the new story platform Stories.
 This is, as it were, an extra storytelling layer that can be used on every page and placed over the page.
 In this layer, the visitor can wander through the world behind the artworks.
 The Stories platform therefore forms the basis for all of the museum's stories.
 With state-of-the-art video streaming thanks to its own player plus other visual story forms, such as 'scroll counting' style articles, tours, 'zoomers', live events and podcasts.

 The new museum website is characterized by extremely large images.
 This special, 'image first' design is inspired by the trend-setting and award-winning Rijksstudio that we launched in 2012.
-In Rijksstudio anyone can zoom in in detail with familiar, unexpected and surprising images and create collections.
+In Rijksstudio anyone can zoom in on small details of familiar, unexpected and surprising images.
 The principle of full-screen images has now been extended across the entire Rijksmuseum website.
 We have ensured that the visitor always sees the correct crop and the correct size image, regardless of the size of the screen.

 Zooming in to the smallest detail